AndersDeath/diary2/000-current.md

 # 13 May - Saturday - Kaş - 226 day of immigration

 Nothing happened yet.
 It's 11.20 o'clock and we are going to some small palace which is in 40 minutes driving from here.
+I hope that this travel will be smooth and good.